God of Vengeance: Production

 Asch wrote God of Vengeance in the winter of 1906 in Cologne, Germany.
 The play was first brought to New York City, United States by David Kessler in 1907.

 God of Vengeance was published in English-language translation in 1918.
 In 1922, it was staged in New York City at the Provincetown Theatre in Greenwich Village, and moved to the Apollo Theatre on Broadway on February 19, 1923, with a cast that included the acclaimed Jewish immigrant actor Rudolph Schildkraut.
 Its run was cut short on March 8, when the entire cast, producer Harry Weinberger, and one of the owners of the theater were indicted for violating the New York Penal Code, and later convicted on charges of obscenity.
 Weinberger, who was also a prominent attorney, represented the group at the trial.
 The chief witness against the play was Rabbi Joseph Silverman, who declared in an interview with Forverts: "This play libels the Jewish religion.
 Even the greatest anti-Semite could not have written such a thing".
 After a lengthy legal battle, the conviction was successfully appealed.

 God of Vengeance was the first Yiddish play to be translated and staged throughout Europe.
 From Berlin, Asch went straight to St. Petersburg for the Russian-language premiere.
 Over the next few years Asch’s “brothel play” was also translated into Polish, Hebrew, English, Italian, French, Dutch, Czech, Swedish, and Norwegian.
 In 1912, the Moscow branch of the cinema firm Pathé Frères released a silent film of Got fun nekome with Russian titles.
-According to film historian Jay Hoberman, it featured two Yiddish actors, Israel Arko and Misha Fishzon, at the head of a mainly non-Jewish cast.
-The film is now presumed lost.
+According to film historian J. Hoberman, it was adapted to film by Pathé Frères Moscow, starring two Jewish actors, Israel Arko and Misha Fishzon, at the head of a mainly non-Jewish cast.
+The film was adapted and directed by Pathé's Jewish specialist, Alexander Arkatov, and released in November 1912.
+However, the film is now presumed lost.
 God of Vengeance found its greatest success on the Yiddish stage.
 Actor Dovid Kessler headed the cast of the New York Yiddish premiere and the play was also popular among the amateur Yiddish dramatic groups that flourished worldwide in the early twentieth century.

 In 2015, Paula Vogel created the play Indecent which she submitted as her Ph.D. dissertation at Cornell.
 The play recounts the controversy surrounding the play.
 The play first premiered at the Yale Repertory Theatre in 2015, followed by an off-Broadway run in 2016 and Broadway debut in 2017 for which it was nominated for three and won two Tony Awards.